Jean Segura Player Props: Marlins vs. Mets

 Mets Pitching Rankings (2022)

-- The Mets pitching staff was No. 1 in the league last season with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Mets had a collective 9.8 K/9 last season to lead MLB.

-- Mets pitchers combined to allow 169 total home runs at a rate of one per game (12th in baseball).
+- Mets pitchers combined to give up 169 total home runs last year (one per game).
+That ranked 12th in baseball.

 © 2023 Data Skrive.
 All rights reserved.